This is a complete guide on Noritz tankless water heater problems and error codes. Here, we are going to explore:

 If the error code persists still now, call an expert electrician for a detailed inspection.

-Plus, the error codes 90 and 91 poop up due to the reasons listed below.
+Plus, the error codes will poop up due to the reasons listed below.

-- The fan motor has been obstructed by dirt & debris
+• The obstructed fan motor has dirt & debris

 How To Fix: